Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 To Vemik’s dismay, the Singer seemed to truly enjoy it.
 "Maybe the city-People were right," she purred as she took longer than she needed.
 "Hot water is *niiice."*

-"Gets in my ears…" Vemik grumbled, but his spirit wasn’t really in it.
+"Gets in my ears..."
+Vemik grumbled, but his spirit wasn’t really in it.
 He was brushing furiously at his crest, trying to dry it out and get it to stand up properly again. .

 "It’s better for your health, Vemik."
 Jooyun toweled his head-crest while he spoke.
 "All the soot from the forge will leech through your hide almost as if you’d eaten the ashes yourself.
 [We should really fix your ventilation, too."]

-"Yes, yes…"
+"Yes, yes..."

 "You should listen to him," the Singer swatted Vemik lightly as she put on a clean loincloth of her own and squeezed the water out of her tail.
 "We need you alive and well for a long time, Sky-Thinker.
-If forge-soot makes you sick…"
+If forge-soot makes you sick..."

 "I’m *strong!"*